 The Guinjata dive centre is the centre of the social and beach life of Guinjata.
 The centre has a full bar for post-dive relaxing, and is set out with deck chairs, a volleyball court and everything needed for the simple beach life of Mozambique.

 The dive centre offers a full range of expertly maintained ScubaPro gear. cylinders, BCDs, regulators, weight belts, masks, fins, wetsuits and dive computers are available for our students. the centre uses two 8m rubber ducks for diving expeditions.

 Average depth 12m – Maximum depth 16m

-The reef starts shallow at 6m and then descends down to 12m.
-Sharks can be spotted and game fish pass-by frequently.
+The reef starts on a shallow depth of 6m and then descends down to 12m.
+Sharks are spotted often and game fish pass by just as frequently.
 The reef and coral is brightly coloured and teaming with life and interesting little critters.
-Aptly named batfish for the shcools of these curious fish that frequent the spot.
 This is a great night dive where you are almost certain to spot turtles sleeping under the ledges.

 Average depth 18m – Maximum depth 24m